Steak, Salad, Garlic Mashed Potatoes, and (have mercy!) Chocolate Thunder from Down Under

 Some restaurants only give you one side with your meat, charging you extra for a salad.
 I love that Outback gives you a side and throws in the salad as well with the Choose your Signature Steak plan.
 When you find a restaurant that either gives you two sides or throws in a salad like Outback, program them into your GPS and visit them as often as family.
+That you like.

-They’re a dying breed.
+Generous restaurants are a dying breed.
 Seriously, restaurants are getting chintzy.

 In the name of keeping calories within a range we can live with, we normally either choose an appetizer or dessert when eating out.
 The husband was more in the mood for dessert than he was for an appetizer on this trip, so I didn’t get to cozy up with one of my beloved Bloomin’ Onions.
 To keep our trip home to Owensboro from being a LONG one for him, he did – to his credit – make sure he ordered dessert which involved chocolate.
 A must when you’re married to a chocoholic like he is.